 Zeros to the right of the last non-zero digit (trailing zeros) in a number with the decimal point are significant

-The last case which remains are trailing zeros in an integer.
-These zero's may or may not be significant, which depends on the measurement or reporting resolution.
+) instead of a single number.
 Given that there is no generic way to handle these cases the platform considers the precision for these cases to be undefined.
 In the evaluation of rules an undefined precision will never be equal to a given precision.
-If it is desired that the trailing zeroes in an integer are seen as significant figures you can prefix the number with a dot (.

 The following table shows some examples of digits and their precision: